clemsonciti/palmetto-documentation/pages/documentation/userguide_basic_usage.md

     MobaXterm also comes with a built-in file browser and transfer GUI (SSH-browser).
 This GUI is accessible via the **SCP** tab of the side window.
-Using the Upload (green arrow pointing up) and and Dowload (blue arrow pointing down) buttons at the top of the SCP tab, you can easily transfer files between Palmetto and your local computer.
+Using the Upload (green arrow pointing up) and and Download (blue arrow pointing down) buttons at the top of the SCP tab, you can easily transfer files between Palmetto and your local computer.

     <img src="{{site.baseurl}}/images/mobaxterm_07.png" style="width:1000px">